bbarni2020/Luxury-Men-Website/README.md

 ## License

 This project uses a custom license, which you can find in the [LICENSE.md](LICENSE.md) file.
-Also, I used AI tools to help with grammar and writing some parts of this project.
+Also, I used AI tools to help with grammar and writing some parts of this project, and clean up my code.